 Gel Electrophoresis is a laboratory method used to separate macromolecules like DNA, RNA, or protein according to their molecule size.
 The molecules to be separated are pushed by an electric field through a gel that consists of pores.
-First of all, the macromolecules are loaded into wells at the negative end of the chamber.
-Therefore, the molecules are now negatively charged.
-Now, when an electric field is applied, the negatively charged macromolecules are attracted toward the positive side of the chamber.
-The smaller and more charged the molecule is, the further it will travel towards the positive end of the chamber.
-In this way, the technique results in the separation of macromolecules according to their mass and charge.
-Gel Electrophoresis finds its application in forensic science, paternity tests, observing protein levels, and many other fields.
+First, the macromolecules are loaded into wells at the negative end of the chamber.
+Now negatively charged, these molecules move toward the positive side of the chamber when an electric field is applied.
+Smaller, more highly charged molecules travel further, allowing effective separation based on mass and charge.
+Beyond traditional applications in forensic science and paternity tests, such precise analysis methods have even inspired niche services, similar to how a crypto casino for VIPs tailors its offerings to a select audience, providing exclusive features and specialized services for discerning users.
+This process serves varied fields, including scientific research and personalized clinical diagnostics.

 The molecules are generally dyed such that distinct bands can be easily interpreted.
 After the separation of molecules is performed by the electric field, the location of each molecule in the gel is observed with the help of a transilluminator.
 The dye used will be fluorescently excited by the UV light.
 Various staining dyes are excited at different wavelengths of light.
 Thus, the use of a transilluminator is critical for interpreting results from the Gel Electrophoresis procedure.